christophsax/x13story/README.md

 - Infrastructure to generate PDFs from X-13 stories.

-- Infrastructure to interactively run X-13 stories on a Website.
+- Infrastructure to interactively run X-13 stories on a website.

 X-13 stories are kept in [`inst/stories`](https://github.com/christophsax/x13story/tree/master/inst/stories) and are rendered automatically both as interactive views and as PDFs.